kevgo/run-that-app/README.md

 - `--error-on-output`: treat all output of the executed application as an error condidion
 - `--help` or `-h`: show help screen
-- `--include-path`: if there is no pre-compiled binary for your platform, but a similarly named binary in your PATH, run the latter.
 - `--log`: enable all logging
 - `--log=domain`: enable logging for the given domain
   - see the available domains by running with all logging enabled